-What is Critical to Quality?
+What is CTQ?

 Critical to Quality, or CTQ, is an integral part of any New Product Development process that drives the quality of your product from a customer’s perspective.
 If executed correctly, it provides the edge that allows your product to stand out amongst competitors.